cyberphone/cbor-js-api/README.md

 loosely mimics the "JSON" object by _exposing a single global object_, unsurprisingly named "CBOR".
 The core is based on wrapping CBOR data items in type-specific objects.
-These objects are used for encoding CBOR data, as well being the result of CBOR decoding.
+These objects are used for encoding CBOR data, as well as being the result of CBOR decoding.

+To simplify adoption, the API utilizes a CBOR encoding scheme that is _backward compatible_ with the "CBOR&nbsp;Playground" (https://cbor.me), maintained by the [RFC8949](https://www.rfc-editor.org/rfc/rfc8949.html) editor, Carsten&nbsp;Bormann.

 <table align='center'><tr><td><i>Note that this API is not (at all) ready for external use!</i> 😏</td></tr></table>